jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W12.md

 | Rough Cut Information Sheet (PDF)  | `Lastname_Firstname_RoughCut.pdf`   |
 | Organization                       | *In-Person Grading*                 |

-> ⚠️ **Follow the submission protocols carefully.
-Incorrect submissions will result in a half point deduction.**
+> ⚠️⚠️⚠️ **Follow the submission protocols carefully.
+Incorrect submissions will result in exclusion from the screening, which will affect your grade importantly.**

 ---